 Whether you’re on Whistler or Blackcomb, you can venture to the other via the Peak to Peak Gondola.
 The 2.7 mile, 11-minute journey provides unforgettable scenery along the way.
 Once it’s time for some après ski activities, head down to the happening Whistler Village.

 Whistler Blackcomb is 2 to 2.5 hours from Vancouver and is reached along the beautiful Sea to Sky Highway.
-Read more: Vancouver to Whistler – Best of the Sea to Sky Highway
+Read more: Things to do in Vancouver

 Where to Stay in Whistler